Who We Are

 As members of the Founding Circle for DC’s Conscious Capitalism chapter, we participate in educational efforts and outreach and supporting groups across our regions and beyond, including Food Tank, Best Buddies, and the Ferguson Foundation to name a few.

 Our community includes friends and colleagues who collaborate with us to raise the bar for our industry and encourage more sustainable operations and conscious business practices.
 In 2018, we launched a business coalition turned non-profit – Our Last Straw.
 Restaurants are major distributors of plastic straws, and it is imperative that the hospitality industry lead the way to eliminate our reliance on plastic straws and other single-use plastics.
-We hosted a panel on Women In Hospitality: Pathways & Ladders at our sibling restaurant, Farmers & Distillers, to not only celebrate women in the industry, but to create an environment where their stories and experience can inspire future leaders.
+We hosted a panel on Women In Hospitality: Pathways & Ladders at our Founding Farmers & Distillers DC location, to not only celebrate women in the industry, but to create an environment where their stories and experience can inspire future leaders.